Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Kevin Love included, square off versus the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Kevin Love could make a big impact for the Miami Heat at 7:30 PM on Tuesday against the New York Knicks in the 2023 NBA Playoffs.

-In this article, we dig into Love's available prop bets, providing stats to help you figure out the best wagers to make.
+In this article, we look at Love's available prop bets, providing stats to help you figure out the best wagers to make.

 Kevin Love Prop Bets vs. the Knicks